 Marco Arnegger

 Marco studied mechatronics at the TU Dresden.
 After his engagement at Clinicum Digitale in 2023, he moved to HybridEcho for his thesis.
 He was dedicated to the characterization and simulation of CMUT behavior.
-He finished his thesis sucessfully in April 2024 an now works at Sunfire in Dresden.
+He finished his thesis successfully in April 2024 and continued working at Sunfire in Dresden.
+We wish you all the best!

 Jacob Florentin Urban